About

 -

-Sharing food is a incredibly satisfying and natural part of being human.
+Sharing food is an incredibly satisfying and natural part of being human.
 We love to share food, break bread & gift food abundances to any and everyone.
-We share food via foraging, food preservation events, at our homebase in Kerhonkosn NY and via local mutual aid networks.
+Currently we share food via our foraging, gleaning & food preservation events as well as through mutual aid networks.
+Stay tuned as we develop our in-the-works physical home base this season.

 We are well aware that there is no shortage of food on this planet for all beings; there is simply an imbalanced, unhealthy distribution.
-We contribute to the dismantling of systems of greed, fear, scarcity mentality and structural racism against folks from the global majority by offering a sliding-scale membership model as well as scholarships and work trade options.
-Click here to learn more.
+We contribute to the dismantling of systems of greed, fear, scarcity mentality and structural racism against folks from the global majority by offering an affordable membership model.
+No one is turned away due to lack of funds.

 Approximately 50% of foraged foods will be distributed to members present at events, 40% will go in our collective storage for future processing & preservation and 10% will be gifted & distributed through local mutual aid networks.
 We strongly believe that by upleveling our collective skillsets, we can build an interdependent, collectively-run, hyper-local food system.